astral-sh/ruff/README.md

           Regular expression matching the name of dummy variables --target-version <TARGET_VERSION>
-          The minimum Python version that should be supported --stdin-filename <STDIN_FILENAME>
+          The minimum Python version that should be supported --line-length <LINE_LENGTH>
+          Set the line-length for length-associated checks and automatic formatting --stdin-filename <STDIN_FILENAME>
           The name of the file when passing it through stdin -h, --help